os-js/manual.os-js.org/src/v3/resource/overview/README.md

 All source-code follows the [semantic versioning spesification](https://semver.org/).

-## Distribution (installation)
+## Installation (Distribution)

-The [OS.js repository](https://github.com/os-js/OS.js) contains a boilerplate you can use to build and bundle your own distributions and installations.
+The [OS.js repository](https://github.com/os-js/OS.js) contains a boilerplate you can use to build and bundle your own installations and distributions.

 It comes with the following structure, that you can modify as you see fit: